 Among legume species in newly invaded soil there appears to be a characteristic that they generally start out with a prostrate form and then go erect in later generations (as above).
-This behavior, while at first clearly phenotypical, appears to be a heritable tendency with legumes.
+This behavior, while clearly phenotypical at first, appears to be a heritable tendency.
 These lotuses when occupying an open space with no apparent reason to climb now grow erect from first emergence.